Anirudh123nasty/ARTri3/AEcreatetask.md

     const height = document.getElementById("height").value;
     if (base > 0 && height >0) {
 ```
+The function 'tri' (which I wrote) only starts the algorithm to generate the area of an triangle with user inputs for height and base if the value for height is positive and the value for base is positive.
 ## Identifies the result of each call
 ### Result of the first call:
 ```javascript